 What is kimchi?

-This kimchi recipe is made with baechu (배추), known as napa cabbage, hence the name baechu kimchi.
+This recipe is made with baechu (배추), known as napa cabbage, hence the name baechu kimchi.
 Because the cabbage is kept intact at its head, it’s also known as pogi kimchi (포기김치).
 Pogi means a “head” of a vegetable.

-I usually make it with 5 – 10 heads (pogi) of cabbages at a time because we eat kimchi every day.
+I usually make it with 5 – 10 heads (pogi) of cabbages at a time because we eat it every day.
 Also, I provide regular supply to my grown-up children.
 Both my mother and mother-in-law did that for us for a long time, so I am gladly continuing the tradition.

-Buying napa cabbage
+Buying napa cabbage (baechu)

-Salt for making kimchi
+Salt for kimchi

 Korean coarse sea salt (cheonilyeom, 천일염) is the best to salt the vegetables to make kimchi.
 It’s natural salt with a coarse texture that’s minimally processed.
 Commonly referred to as gulgeun-sogeum (굵은소금), meaning coarse or thick salt, this salt tastes good without bitterness, so it helps develop flavors in fermented foods.